Jacqueline8996/CodeQuiz/README.md

 CODE QUIZ!!!

 # Summary:
-A Timed Quiz used to test knowledge of coding and will be keeping the score of the user.
+A Timead Quiz used to test knowledge of coding and will be keeping the score of the user.
 Code Quiz will do the following:
 * Have a starting button which will comense the time so